Blog post by Leigh Kendall

 I cuddled him.
 It was lovely to see his face properly without his hat, naso-gastric and ventilator tubes.
 Then I helped change Hugo’s nappy, and wash and dress him.
 The little outfit was much too big for him, but he looked lovely.

 News of Hugo’s death had spread, and nurses who had cared for him popped in to say farewell, and to give us hugs.
 It was heartening to see how much they clearly cared for Hugo.

 Amidst our heartbreak and devastation, Martin and I are grateful for the opportunity to get to know and spend time with Hugo.
 We are also indebted to the neonatal team at St George’s.
 We know that Hugo was given outstanding care by the group of kind, compassionate, and committed staff.
 He was given every possible treatment, and chance to fight for life.
 He was ultimately just too small, and premature.

 More than 60 people attended Hugo’s funeral.
 The number of people who took the time to help celebrate Hugo’s life demonstrates how deeply he touched everyone who followed his story.
 Hugo’s name means ‘bright in mind and spirit’, and he certainly lived up to it.

-For information and support if you’ve suffered a bereavement call the Bliss Family Support Helpline on 0500 618 140.
+For information and support if you’ve suffered a bereavement call the Bliss helpline for support.